micmejia/bible-dump/NKJV/Ezekiel/Ezek 36.md

 "And you, son of man, prophesy to the mountains of Israel, and say, 'O mountains of Israel, hear the word of the Lord!

 ###### 2
 Thus says the Lord God: "Because the enemy has said of you, 'Aha!
-The [^a]ancient heights have become our possession,' " '
+The ancient heights have become our possession,' " '

 ###### 3
 therefore prophesy, and say, 'Thus says the Lord God: "Because they made _you_ desolate and swallowed you up on every side, so that you became the possession of the rest of the nations, and you are taken up by the lips of talkers and slandered by the people"--

 ###### 4
 therefore, O mountains of Israel, hear the word of the Lord God!
-Thus says the Lord God to the mountains, the hills, the [^b]rivers, the valleys, the desolate wastes, and the cities that have been forsaken, which became plunder and mockery to the rest of the nations all around--
+Thus says the Lord God to the mountains, the hills, the rivers, the valleys, the desolate wastes, and the cities that have been forsaken, which became plunder and mockery to the rest of the nations all around--

 ###### 5
-therefore thus says the Lord God: "Surely I have spoken in My burning jealousy against the rest of the nations and against all Edom, who gave My land to themselves as a possession, with wholehearted joy _and_ [^c]spiteful minds, in order to plunder its open country." '
+therefore thus says the Lord God: "Surely I have spoken in My burning jealousy against the rest of the nations and against all Edom, who gave My land to themselves as a possession, with wholehearted joy _and_ spiteful minds, in order to plunder its open country." '

 ###### 6
 "Therefore prophesy concerning the land of Israel, and say to the mountains, the hills, the rivers, and the valleys, 'Thus says the Lord God: "Behold, I have spoken in My jealousy and My fury, because you have borne the shame of the nations."